akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 Sometimes, you may need to create/update a rule, save it, but ***not*** execute it automatically, because you will need to finetune it later for instance.
 To do so, you can use the `Status` property.

+To change the status, two possibilities:
-To enable/disable a rule, access the `Property` tab in the rule edit form.
+- either in the rule edit form, in the `properties` tab.
+- or directly in the rules grid, clicking on the toggle icon that appears when hovering over the rule's line.

 You can see at a glance the status of each rule in the rules grid.